HOW MANY MAJORS ARE IN YOUR PROGRAM? WHAT’S THE STUDENT/FACULTY RATIO?

 I AM A TRANSFER STUDENT.
 HOW DO I FIND OUT ABOUT ENTRANCE INTO THE PROGRAM AND WHAT CLASSES DO I NEED TO TAKE?

 Transfer students gain entrance into our theatre program by the same process as freshmen.
-However, as a transfer student you need to make an appointment with a theatre faculty advisor who will discuss your previous theatre courses and determine your required theatre curriculum.
+However, as a transfer student you need to make an appointment with a theatre faculty advisor who will discuss your previous theatre courses and determine the best pursuit of coursework to finish your theatre degree in a timely manner.
 It is critical that you do not register for classes before speaking with a theatre advisor.
-Please contact Gregg Schraven at firstname.lastname@example.org to make an appointment as soon as possible.
+Please contact Laurie Newton at email@example.com to make an appointment as soon as possible.
+Acting students should contact Professor Eve Muson at firstname.lastname@example.org.

 DO I HAVE TO BE A THEATRE MAJOR OR MINOR TO HELP OUT BACKSTAGE OR JUST GET INVOLVED?

-No, but you do have to register for the appropriate credited course aligned with technical production or “crew” assignments (such as helping to build sets, running a light board, working on costumes, or working backstage during a show).
-The best way to get involved is to send an email to our production manager, Gregg Schraven email@example.com to let him know of your interest.
+No, we’re happy to have you, and any registered UMBC student can audition!
+You will have to register for the appropriate credited course aligned with the show, technical production or “crew” assignments (such as helping to build sets, running a light board, working on costumes, or working backstage during a show).
+The best way to get involved is to send an email to our Production Manager, Gregg Schraven at firstname.lastname@example.org to let him know of your interest.
 No experience is necessary.

 UMBC Department of Theatre: 410.455.2917